 Bentley HFID Students Thriving as Leaders in UX

 Ryan Day is a Senior User Experience (UX) Designer at Tesla, creating tools that support the company's mission to accelerate the world's transition to sustainable energy.
-Day has very positive things to say reflecting back on his education and how he applies skills learned to his current role: "One aspect of Tesla design culture is that all designers perform their own research, as dedicated researchers are not available.
-Bentley has prepared me for this by teaching me various research and field methods, tools necessary for establishing empathy in product design."
+Day has very positive things to say reflecting on his education and how he applies skills learned to his current role: "One aspect of Tesla design culture is that all designers perform their research, as dedicated researchers are not available.
+Bentley has prepared me for this by teaching me various research and field methods, and tools necessary for establishing empathy in product design."

 Day began his career in UX at LinkedIn.
 While attending a hackathon, he met a designer who advised him that the best way to be successful in the field was to pursue a master's degree.